datastaxdevs/workshop-spring-stargate/README.md

 ![image](images/tutorials/cqlshconsole.png?raw=true)

 ✅ **Step 2b: Navigate to your keyspace**

+> To ease the copy-paste you can use the small clipboard icons as show in the walkthrough.
+If the CTL+C and CTRL+V does not work in your browser you can also _right-click_ and then select _paste_.

 - Enter the following statement in CqlSH console to list existing keyspaces, you should see the one you created with the database.